The David Geffen Foundation

 Arts and Culture

-• Major performing arts centers and theaters
+• Major performing arts centres and theatres

 • Museums and visual arts institutions

-• Music organizations and orchestras
+• Music organisations and orchestras

 • Film and media arts